kaylendwyer/template-debug/pages/attend/schedule.md

 layout: page-fullwidth
 header:
     title: Schedule
-    slogan: Detailed daily schedule June 6-11, 2022
+    slogan: The Institute meets June 6-11, 2022, at the Hall Center for the Humanities on the University of Kansas campus.
     background-color: "#fff"
     underline-color: "#297373"
 ---

 Daily schedule is subject to change.

-For full descriptions of the sessions see the [curriculum](../curriculum) pages.
+For full descriptions of the sessions see the [sessions](../sessions) pages.

 ---